Tropical Poincar\'e duality spaces: Preliminaries

 An \emph{integer weight function} on a rational polyhedral fan $\Sigma$ of dimension $d$ is a function $w \colon \Sigma^{d} \to \Z$.
 We are interested in weighted fans satisfying the usual tropical \emph{balancing condition}.
 This condition is equivalent to being a \emph{Minkowski weight} in the sense of \cite{FultonSturmfels}.
 For more on the balancing condition, see for instance \cite[Definition 3.3.1]{MaclaganSturmfels} or \cite[Definition 5.7]{BIMS14}.

 \begin{definition} Let $\Sigma$ be a rational polyhedral fan of dimension $d$ with weights $w \colon \Sigma^{d} \to \Z$.
 We say that $\Sigma$ together with $w$ is \emph{balanced} at a face $\beta \in \Sigma^{d-1}$ if using the notation from \cref{def:cone}.
-We say $\Sigma$ together with $w$ is \emph{balanced} if it is balanced along each face $\beta \in \Sigma^{d-1}$. \end{definition} \begin{example} The fan discussed in \cref{ex:cross} and shown in \cref{fig:cross} is balanced, for a given weight function $w \colon \Sigma^d \to \Z$, if and only if $w(\tau_1)=w(\tau_3)$ and $w(\tau_2)= w(\tau_4)$. \end{example} \begin{example} It follows from \cite[Proposition 2]{BergmanComplexPhyloTree}, that the stars $\Star{\gamma}$ of faces $\gamma$ in the Bergman fans of a matroid are themselves Bergman fans of matroids.
+We say $\Sigma$ together with $w$ is \emph{balanced} if it is balanced along each face $\beta \in \Sigma^{d-1}$. \end{definition} \begin{example} Our previous examples of fans have all been balanced: \begin{enumerate} \item The fan of dimension one discussed in \cref{ex:cross} and shown in \cref{fig:cross} is balanced, for a given weight function $w \colon \Sigma^1 \to \Z$, if and only if $w(\tau_1)=w(\tau_3)$ and $w(\tau_2)= w(\tau_4)$. \item The fan of dimension two in \cref{ex:complete} is also balanced if and only if the weight function $w \colon \Sigma^1 \to \Z$ is such that $w(\sigma_1)=w(\sigma_2)=w(\sigma_3)$. \item It follows from \cite[Proposition 2]{BergmanComplexPhyloTree}, that the stars $\Star{\gamma}$ of faces $\gamma$ in the Bergman fans of a matroid are themselves Bergman fans of matroids.
 It is shown in \cite[Proposition 5.2]{AdiprasitoHuhKatz} that, for the Bergman fan $\Sigma(M)$ of a matroid $M$, the only weight functions which satisfy the balancing condition are the constant ones.
 The uniqueness of such a weight function follows from tropical Poincaré duality in \cite[Proposition 5.5]{Lefschetz11} and the earlier \cite[Theorem 38]{HuhThesis}.
-By our later \cref{def:balanced}, this will mean that these fans are \emph{uniquely $\Z$-balanced}. \end{example}
+By our later \cref{def:balanced}, this will mean that these fans are \emph{uniquely $\Z$-balanced}. \end{enumerate} \end{example}